fsprojects/Paket/docs/content/template-files.md

     files
         src/Test.Paket.Package/bin/Debug ==> lib

-This template file will create a nupkg called `Test.Paket.Package.nupkg` with the contents of the `src/Test.Paket.Package/bin/Debug` directory in the `lib` directory of the package file.
+This template file will create a nupkg called `Test.Paket.Package.[Version].nupkg` with the contents of the `src/Test.Paket.Package/bin/Debug` directory in the `lib` directory of the package file.